Changes to Federal Financial Aid Rules

 • Private Loans

 Private loans are available to law students from a variety of lenders.
-The loans are often offered at variable interest rates (with no cap on the interest rate) that are determined by your credit history and that of your co-signer.
+The loans are often offered at variable and fixed interest rates (with no cap on the interest rate) that are determined by your credit history and that of your co-signer.
 Most private lenders strongly encourage a co-signer.

 Other Programs